JacquelineDMcGraw/JacquelineDMcGraw/README.md

   <img style="border-radius:3px;" src="https://cdn.shortpixel.ai/client/q_glossy,ret_img/https://webdesigntoolbox.com/wp-content/uploads/2020/05/140520201589470786.png" alt="AE" width="20" height="20"/>
 </p>

+<h1></h1>

 - 💻 I lead the [Facebook Developer Circle: Boston](https://github.com/tomkaX?tab=repositories) group where anyone is welcome to learn Facebook technologies free of charge.

-As of 2020 we are completely remote so you can now learn and create in the comfort of your own homes.
+- 🏠 As of 2020 DevC Boston is completely remote so you can now learn and create in the comfort of your own homes – [get alerts for our next event](https://boston-devc.github.io/Subscribe)

 - 💬 Ask for a quote on freelance or contract work at [Jackie's Jawn](https://jackiesjawn.com)